csev/dj4e-market/README.md

 We are going to switch your application on PythonAnywhere from using an SQLite database to a MySQL database for the rest of this course.
 If you keep using SQLite and your application stores too much data it will start to slow down.

+**Note** If you are running this on a local computer you can just use SQLite as it is very fast when run on a real hard drive.
+If you are installing locally, skip this section and go to "Initializing your Database".

 To use MySQL, first go to the `Databases` tab in PythonAnywhere.
 Set a database password that is different from your PythonAnywhwere password and different from any password